red-hat-storage/ocs-ci/docs/code_review.md

     installed this [application WIP](https://github.com/marketplace/wip).
 This
     magic word will prevent us to merge this change which contains WIP in the name.
 Once you finish with patch you can remove it from the PR name.
+* Include `Fixes: #issue_id` in the description of your pull request in order to have github automatically close the issue when the pull request is merged.
+This also helps maintain a reference to the issue for merge commits in our git log.
 * Request review from a few of project maintainers or related folks.
     Currently we are using the CODEOWNERS file which should auto assign [top level reviewers](https://github.com/orgs/red-hat-storage/teams/top-level-reviewers/members).